Share:

 This error message will contain a reference number along the lines of ‘ENQ-0123456-1A2B3C’ and a phone number and email address to contact to find out more information about whether automatic acceptance of registrations has been suspended.

-Following a valid application, the Registrar or their delegate will then consider whether there is any evidence to suggest that your registration should or should not be able to be accepted or amended.[1]
+Following a valid application, the Registrar, or their delegate, will then consider whether there is evidence to suggest that your registration should or should not be able to be accepted or amended pursuant to section 150 of the PPS Act.
 You will be notified of the outcome of this decision in writing.

 The Registrar has decided not to accept or allow me to update my registration – can I appeal?
 Can you tell me the reasons why you made your decision?

-A decision made to refuse to accept a registration or amendment to a registration can be reviewed by the Administrative Appeals Tribunal (AAT).[2]
+A decision made to refuse to accept a registration or amendment to a registration can be reviewed by the Administrative Review Tribunal (AAT) pursuant to section 191(a) and (b) of the PPS Act.

-The AAT is an independent tribunal that reviews certain decisions made by Australian Government departments.
-Fees apply for making an application to the AAT to review a decision.
-For more information, see the AAT website at www.aat.gov.au.
+The ART is an independent tribunal that reviews certain decisions made by Australian Government departments.
+Fees apply for making an application to the ART to review a decision.
+For more information, see the ART website at www.art.gov.au.

 You can also make a written complaint to the Commonwealth Ombudsman at any time if you believe we have treated you unfairly or unreasonably.
 For more information, see their website at http://www.ombudsman.gov.au/.